jayllo-c/tp/docs/DeveloperGuide.md

 Handled by CsvUtil.
 The first occurrence of the header will be used and the rest will be ignored.

-The sequence diagram below illustrates the interactions within the `Logic` component when the user issues the command `import`.
+The sequence diagrams below illustrates the interactions within the `Logic` component when the user issues the command `import`.

 **Parsing**